robusta-dev/robusta/docs/setup-robusta/upgrade.rst

     kubectl delete validatingwebhookconfigurations.admissionregistration.k8s.io -l app=kube-prometheus-stack-admission
     kubectl delete MutatingWebhookConfiguration -l app=kube-prometheus-stack-admission

-2. Manually update the installed CRDs.
+2. Manually update the Prometheus Operator CRDs.
 For more info, refer to the `kube-prometheus-stack docs <https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#uninstall-chart>`_.

 .. warning:: If you have an existing Prometheus Operator installed independently of Robusta then be very careful!
 Upgrading CRDs will impact all Prometheus Operators in your cluster.